mvdh7/pytzer/docs/index.md

 ```

 Other versions are probably fine, but untested.
 We are using Python 3.6 rather than 3.7 to enable planned integration with MATLAB.

+# Development status

+**pytzer** is in beta.
+Tests of the accuracy of its coefficients and equations are underway, so results may change.
+API may change and functions may be added or removed.
+Use at your own peril!

 # Modules